 It’s here already!
-Despite the pink cloud of Valentine’s Day, the somber gray of Ash Wednesday emerges this year the day before Valentine’s Day.
+The somber gray of Ash Wednesday emerges this year the day before the pink cloud of Valentine’s Day.

 Some of us may find this inauguration of self-denial and repentance a little bewildering.
 What should I give up for Lent?
 (And why?)
-This quote from John Piper inspires and reminds me of the general rationale behind what we give up for God:
+This quote from John Piper in his book Hunger for God inspires and reminds me of the general rationale behind what we give up for God:

 I am drawn to the idea that I can embrace the “pleasant pain” (John Piper again) of self-denial, of fasting.
 Serious takes on Lent fascinate me: fasting from complaining, perhaps, or author Lauren Winner’s fast from anxiety.